apfreirea/apfreirea/README.md

 #### Education
 - Visitant Student at University of L'Aquila, Italy || May.
 2024 - Nov.
 2024
-- Master's Student Renewable Energy at Federal University of Paraíba, Brazil || Mar.
+- Master's Student Renewable Energy at the Federal University of Paraíba, Brazil || Mar.
 2023 - Feb.
 2025
+- Renewable Energy Engineering at the Federal University of Paraíba, Brazil || Mar.
+2021 - Stopped at Mar.
+2024
-- Physics at Federal University of Paraíba, Brazil || May.
+- Physics at the Federal University of Paraíba, Brazil || May.
 2013 - Sept.
 2019

 #### Hard skills:
 <div style="display: inline_block"><br/>